edHelper.com

 By Jennifer Kenny

-2 Sleep away camp can be a fun, exciting time away from home.
-It can be filled with adventure and be a time to create terrific memories.
+2 Sleep-away camp can be a fun, exciting time away from home.
+It can be filled with adventure!
+It can be a time to create terrific memories.
 Visiting an out-of-town relative or going away to college can be an adventure, too.
-For some, though, feelings of nervousness can build up to the point that the individual wants to return home, to somewhere familiar.
+For some, though, feelings of nervousness can build up to the point that the person wants to return home.
 This is known as homesickness.

-3 How can homesickness be considered an illness?
-It's a kind of anxiety experienced by people when they are away from home but really want to be somewhere familiar.
-It produces symptoms - psychological ones, or physical ones, or both.
-Most commonly, the symptoms include sadness and depression.
-The person may cry, withdraw from others, may not wish to enter into activities, or may have trouble sleeping.
-In turn, the person may act out and appear angry and frustrated in order to get attention.
-Sometimes the person is so anxious that physical symptoms appear such as stomachaches, headaches, or tense muscles.
+3 How can homesickness be called an illness?
+It's a kind of anxiety felt by people when they are away from home but really need to be somewhere familiar.
+It produces symptoms.
+They can be psychological ones, like sadness and depression.
+They can be physical ones, such as stomachaches, headaches, or tense muscles.
+Sometimes, they can be both.
+The usual symptoms include sadness and depression.
+The person may cry, withdraw from others, may not wish to do activities, or may have trouble sleeping.
+In turn, the person may act out.
+He or she may appear angry and frustrated.
+Sometimes the person is so anxious that physical symptoms appear, and the person feels unwell.

 Paragraphs 4 to 7: